 Cervical epidural steroid injections in complicated neck pain cases

 Many of the people we see at our center do not suffer from simple neck pain.
 They suffer from complicated neck pain.
-They are people who have a long medical history, multiple conditions and symptoms and have stories that go something like this:
+They are people who have a long medical history, multiple conditions and symptoms, and have stories that go something like these:

 Nerve blocks, epidural injections, and facet joint cortisone injections

 I have chronic neck pain that is getting progressively worse.
 During the past few years I have tried physical therapy, TENS units every day, ice just about every day, exercise every day.
 I have had nerve blocks, epidural injections, and facet joint cortisone injections.
 I have a limited range of motion, constantly feel stiff and I crack and adjust my neck multiple times a day.
 Beyond the neck pain, I have a lot of cognitive issues, brain fog, concentration difficulties, a sensation that I do not get a lot of blood to my brain.
 My neurosurgeon tells me I do not need surgery, I can manage these symptoms with repeated cortisone when needed and physical therapy.
 I am not sure that this is the approach I want to follow, I have been doing this for years and my condition is not getting better.

 Epidural injections, nerve blocks & Botox injections